pivotal-cf/pivotal-ui/docs/components/BoxShadows.md

 # Overview

+These modifiers add box shadows to elements.
 Box shadows are used to to describe the visual hierarchy of objects.

 `box-shadow-key-*` modifiers add directional shadows (heavier on the bottom than the top). `box-shadow-amb-*` modifiers add shadows that are even on all sides, emulating ambient light. `box-shadow-*` modifiers combine them both.